Achievable logoAchievable logo

 • No marketing materials distributed in the US

-Non-US residents purchasing Regulation S securities can sell the security at any time outside of the US.
-However, these investors are barred from selling the securities in the US for these time periods (after the offering closes):
+Non-U.S. residents who buy Regulation S securities may resell them at any time outside the U.S. However, they can’t resell the securities in the U.S. for the following periods after the offering closes:

 • Debt securities: 40 days